 Ellen Rice Amalfitano, RN, BSW, MPH, Ph.D., vice president safety and reliability at Bon Secours has been leading our ministry’s response to the COVID-19 pandemic.
-In her experience, Ellen shares that there have been many changes in the course of this pandemic over the last couple of months.
+In her experience, Ellen shares that there have been many changes throughout the course of this pandemic.

 “There are now lots of cases in our South Carolina hospitals,” Ellen says.
-“This was not the case earlier in the spring.”
+“This was not the case earlier in the year.”

 The changes Ellen has seen are not just related to case numbers.
 She has also seen changes in the way the medical community approaches this virus as new information becomes available.
 This includes the Centers of Disease Control and Preventions (CDC) announcement at the beginning of April encouraging the general population to start wearing face coverings while out in public.

 “In the medical community, haven’t heard of anyone disagreeing with the importance of wearing face masks to prevent the spread of COVID-19,” says Ellen.
 “Face masks have been shown time and time again to reduce transmission of viruses from patients to health care workers.”

 There are currently many differing opinions in our country when it comes to face masks.
 While clinical evidence supports the importance of wearing them, Ellen believes she understands why some individuals are struggling to embrace this critical preventative measure.

 “There is no road map for COVID-19,” she says.
 “We have never experienced something like this in the health care or social settings in our generation.
 We are learning new things about this virus as we go along.
 Whenever there have been gaps in our knowledge, it has been an opportunity for people, especially via social media, to fill in these gaps with their own information.”